viviandotdev/ObsidianVault/00 Atlas/PKM.md

 Here are "best practices" for managing your PKM system.

+I’m caring too much about the record of keep and searching everything but that doesn’t not matter Systems become crutches and override our own judgement of what actually helps what what just becomes system maintenance

 **Inspirations**
 - Building a second brain
 - How To Take Smart Notes